 C. NOMINATION BY THE DEPARTMENT

-1. Department Chairs shall normally be selected by the President from the list of nominee(s) recommended by the department.
+Department Chairs shall normally be selected by the President from the list of nominee(s) recommended by the department.
+Chair nominations and voting will be overseen by the School Dean or Dean’s designee and conducted by the Office of Institutional Effectiveness (OIE).
+See sample ballot and procedures in Appendix A.

 These procedures shall provide that all full-time tenured and probationary faculty members of the department are eligible to vote on the nomination of a Department Chair.
 Temporary faculty unit employees may participate in department chair nominating elections as follows:

 All temporary faculty members with 15 WTUs during the semester the nomination takes place are entitled to a full vote.
 Temporary faculty who have maintained 6 WTUs or more for four consecutive semesters including the semester in which the nomination takes place are entitled to a full vote.